Skip to main content

 That’s all very easy and intuitive to represent and store in a Labeled Graph Database such as Neo4j.
 For example, a rough draft might go like this:

-The “labels” (black tags) represent the Class of the data – akin to table names of relational databases, or Classes in RDF.
+The “labels” (black tags) represent the Class of the data – akin to the table names of relational databases, or Classes in RDF (semantic theory.)

 Want to learn more about graph databases?
 See part 1 of this series: Graph Databases (Neo4j) - a revolution in modeling the real world!